spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 Deploy AWS EKS via a Jenkins job using terraform.
 The idea here is to easily deploy EKS to AWS, specifying some settings via pipeline parameters.

 `eksctl` has now come along since I wrote this repo, and that is a simpler way of deploying EKS.
-Thus I created an `eksctl` based deployment [here](https://github.com/spicysomtam/jenkins-deploy-eks-via-eksctl) .

-I am still maintaining this repo, but have moved most of the docs to the `eksctl` repo to save duplication; so read those docs!
+Thus I created an `eksctl` based deployment [here](https://github.com/spicysomtam/jenkins-deploy-eks-via-eksctl).
+Both the `eksctl` and this deploy have similar setups, so where there is duplicate, refer to the `eksctl` docs.
+I am maintaining this repo and the docs here are specific to the `terraform` deploy.

 For each cluster the deploy creates a vpc, 3 subnets and some networking infra allowing connection out onto the internet so you can access the cluster remotely.
 You could adapt it to run on the default vpc, but then there is some danger in having many clusters on the default vpc and then hitting issues with running out of IP addresses.